 Governor Cooper Appoints District Court Judge for Durham County

-Governor Roy Cooper has appointed Kendra Montgomery-Blinn to serve as district court judge in Judicial District 14 (Durham County).
-She will fill the vacancy created by the appointment of Judge Shamieka Rhinehart to superior court.
+NORTH CAROLINA, July 20 - Governor Roy Cooper has appointed Kendra Montgomery-Blinn to serve as District Court Judge in Judicial District 14, serving Durham County.
+She will fill the vacancy created by the Honorable Shamieka Rhinehart’s appointment to the Superior Court.

+“Kendra Montgomery-Blinn brings years of legal experience to the bench,” said Governor Cooper.
+“I am confident she will continue her strong service to the people of Durham County in this new role.”

-Montgomery-Blinn serves as an assistant district attorney and the special victims unit team lead in the Durham County District Attorney’s Office.
-She previously served as the executive director of the North Carolina Innocence Inquiry Commission.
+Kendra Montgomery-Blinn is an Assistant District Attorney and the Special Victims Unit Team Lead in the Durham County District Attorney’s Office.
+Previously, she served as the Executive Director of the North Carolina Innocence Inquiry Commission.
 Montgomery-Blinn earned her Bachelor of Arts at Purdue University and her Juris Doctor at Duke University School of Law.